 Whether you’re scaling the indoor climbing wall at your local gym, facing a near-vertical cliff in a canyon, or tackling an overhang in the mountains, you need a pair of shoes that helps your toes grab and hold even the tiniest outcropping of stone.

 Choosing those shoes, however, can be complicated.
 There are several types of women’s rock climbing shoes, and the right choice depends on both your experience level and the formation of the rocks you’ll be climbing.
 That’s why we’ve done the research for you and researched the 411 on women’s rock climbing shoes to simplify your buying decision.
-Here’s what you need to know before starting your climb.
-We’ve included some of our favorites, too.

 There are several basic considerations when choosing shoes for rock climbing, including shoe shape, closure, and materials.

 There are three basic shapes of rock climbing shoes: neutral, moderate, and aggressive.